How Do I File a FINRA Arbitration? What Do I Do if My Broker Has Lost My Money?

 You were stunned to see that your recent investment account statement shows that you’ve lost a lot of money.
 But your broker claims “everything is fine,” urges you just to “hold on” even though you are losing sleep or worse, now refuses to return your calls or emails.
 What can you do?
-These are often the first questions we receive from investors upset and confused, often faced with large losses to their accounts.
+These are often the first questions Malecki Law’s New York FINRA arbitration lawyers receive from investors upset and confused, often faced with large losses to their accounts.

 The first major consideration is whether you should hire an attorney to represent you in your FINRA arbitration claim.
 Recent research has shown that investors who choose not to hire an attorney for their FINRA arbitration received an award in their favor only about one in four times.
 Your chances for success increase significantly by hiring a competent lawyer with substantial FINRA arbitration experience.
-There are many good lawyers, but when it comes to FINRA arbitration, you really need an experienced, top lawyer who does these types of cases specifically.
+There are many good lawyers, but when it comes to FINRA arbitration, you really need an experienced FINRA arbitration law firm in New York who does these types of cases specifically.
 The attorneys at Malecki Law have conducted FINRA arbitration proceedings on behalf of hundreds of investors, from intake through resolution.

 Chances are, you already agreed to binding arbitration in the “fine print” of your account agreement when you opened your securities account.
 FINRA Arbitration Rules differ significantly from court rules.
 For example, unlike in court, discovery can be more limited, and there are very limited appeals permitted of arbitration awards.
 It is critical that your case be properly managed and presented to the Panel of Arbitrators hearing the dispute.